Alcohol law: Majority-Muslim countries

-Some majority-Muslim countries, such as Saudi Arabia, Kuwait, Pakistan, Iran, Somalia, Libya, Yemen, etc. prohibit the production, sale, and consumption of alcoholic beverages either entirely or for its Muslim citizens because they are considered haram (forbidden) in Islam.
+Some majority-Muslim countries, such as Saudi Arabia, Kuwait, Iran, Somalia, Libya, Yemen, etc. prohibit the production, sale, and consumption of alcoholic beverages either entirely or for its Muslim citizens because they are considered haram (forbidden) in Islam.
 Alcohol was illegal in Sudan but, it was legalized for non-Muslims in July 2020.
 Other Muslim countries have it either illegal in certain parts or by non-Muslims.

 Afghanistan

 Alcohol is completely illegal in Afghanistan.
-Alcohol, especially wine, was popular for thousands of years in what is now Afghanistan.
+Alcohol, especially wine, was popular for thousands of years in region currently known as Afghanistan.
 The Taliban banned alcohol during its rule from 1996 to 2001 as well as after the Afghan government collapsed in 2021.
-Prior to the collapse of the Afghan government, alcohol licenses were given to journalists and tourists and bringing up to 2 liters was legal.
-There does however remain a huge black market for alcohol in Afghanistan, especially in Kabul and Herat.
+Prior to the collapse of the Afghan government, alcohol licenses were given to journalists and tourists and bringing up to 2 liters (½ gallon) was legal.
+There does however remain a large black market for alcohol in Afghanistan, especially in Kabul and Herat.

 Algeria

-What is now Algeria has been known for its wine for thousands of years.
-It is illegal to drink in public in Algeria.
+What is now known as Algeria has been known for its wine for thousands of years.
+In Algeria, it is illegal to drink alcohol in public.
 Alcohol can be drunk in restaurants, bars and hotels.